 He became an international selector in 2019 and was made the Men’s Senior International team manager the following year.

 Kirk is a highly motivated individual, participating in many other sports in his spare time.
-Team England men will have his full support in their quest for medals this summer in Birmingham 2022 Commonwealth Games.
+Team England men had his full support in their quest for medals last summer in Birmingham 2022 Commonwealth Games as they claimed one Gold, one Silver and one Bronze.

 Following in her father’s footsteps, Sandy started bowling at the age of 12.
 She made her Junior International debut in 1990 before gaining the first of thirty-two caps for the Senior International team in 2007.
 As part of the Commonwealth Games team in Delhi in 2010, she won Bronze in the Ladies Triples.
 Sandy is also the only Englishwoman to have won the prestigious Hong Kong Classic singles title in 2012.